link1905/system-design-101/content/docs/web-service/service-cluster.md

 $Availability = \frac{Uptime}{Uptime + Downtime}$

-For example, a service runs for a year with a **downtime** of approximately `3 days`, the availability would be:
+For example, a service runs for a year with a downtime of approximately `3 days`, the availability would be:

 $Availability = \frac{362}{362 + 3} \approx 99\\%$

-This approach assumes that requests are **equally distributed** over time.
+This approach assumes that requests are equally distributed over time.
 However, it's less sensitive to **short outages**, a service may receive much higher traffic than usual within downtimes and make the final availability away from the real experience.

 #### Request-based Availability

-**`Request-based Availability`** suggests calculating availability based on the number of **successful requests** compared to the total numbers of requests:
+**Request-based Availability** suggests calculating availability based on the number of **successful requests** compared to the total numbers of requests:

 $Availability = \frac{Successful\ requests}{Total\ requests}$

-For example, we have a service successfully handles 1000 out of 1010 requests:
+For example, we have a service that successfully handles 1000 out of 1010 requests:

 $Availability = \frac{1000}{1010} = 99\\%$